arjanh79/AirFit/README.md

 #### Forge
 - A workout consisting of a warming-up, followed by 4 consecutive finale blocks.

+#### Heart
+- A workout focused on maximizing heart rate and intensity.

 #### Single
 - A workout with 1 core block consisting of the same exercise, repeated 3 times.
 - The exercise is randomly selected from all available exercises.